 During the second quarter of 2018, the Company entered into a floating to fixed interest rate swap for a notional amount of \$150 million.
+The fair value of this instrument at September 27, 2020 is a liability of \$8.5 million.
 Additionally, the Company entered into a cross currency rate swap with a total notional value of \$150 million to exchange monthly fixed-rate interest payments in U.S. dollars for monthly fixed-rate interest rate payments in Euros.
+The fair value of this instrument at September 27, 2020 is an asset of \$8.5 million.
 These swaps mature in May 2023.
 As a result of these swaps, the Company's effective fixed interest rate on the notional floating rate indebtedness will be 2.5%.
-The combined fair value of these instruments at June 28, 2020 was an asset of \$5.9 million.

 On October 23, 2019, the Company's Board of Directors authorized the Company's management to repurchase, at its discretion, up to \$75 million of the Company's shares over a one-year period.
-As of June 28, 2020, 851,258 shares have been repurchased under this program for \$42.6 million, or an average price of approximately \$50.00 per share.
-There were no share repurchases in the second quarter of 2020.
+As of September 27, 2020, 912,446 shares have been repurchased under this program for \$45.6 million, or an average price of approximately \$49.94 per share.
+This program is now completed.
+Over this program's one-year period, 984,202 shares were repurchased for \$49.6 million under this program, or an average price of approximately \$50.36 per share.